 First of all… What is parasitism?

 Broadly speaking, parasitism is a relationship between different species in which one of them is able to benefit to the detriment of the other.
-We call a parasite to the organism that obtains the benefit at the expense of the host, that is, the organism that suffers from the parasite and its damages.
-Even if we do not take into account, parasitism is one of the most important ecological relationships that exists in nature and that largely determines the survival of species and individuals.
+The organism that obtains the benefit at the expense of the host, that is, the organism that suffers damages, is the parasite.
+Parasitism is one of the most important ecological relationships that exists in nature and that largely determines the survival of species and individuals.
 As a typical example of this interaction, we could imagine the relationship that is established when a tapeworm of the genus Taenia reaches the intestinal tract of a human being: the tapeworm steals the necessary nutrients to feed and reproduce in its host while the infected individual suffers the consequencies, which in some cases result in abdominal pain, appetite loss, etc…

 Malaria, an expert manipulator